Matavai Bay: James Cook

 Cook also visited Matavai Bay on 26 August-1 September 1773 and 22 April-14 May 1774 during his second voyage, and 23 August-29 September 1777 during his third voyage.
+Cook was fond of Tahiti and Matavai Bay.
+Historian Hampton Sides described Matavai Bay as "the spot on Tahiti where Cook felt most welcome, and the epicenter of Tahitian life."

 Lady Penrhyn

 Lady Penrhyn was a convict transport in the First Fleet.
 Following her arrival in New South Wales, she was under contract to go to the "North West Coast of America to Trade for furrs & after that to proceed to China & barter the Furrs &ca for Teas or other such Goods..."
 She departed Sydney Cove on 5 May 1788 and sailed north with the intention of purchasing furs in Kamchatka for resale in China.

 The poor condition of the ship and sickness among her crew compelled Lady Penrhyn to stop in Matavai Bay in July 1788, where the crew recovered and the ship was repaired.
 John Watts, who was acting as supercargo, had visited previously as a midshipman in on James Cook's third voyage.
 The voyage is documented in the published journals of Watts and surgeon Arthur Bowes Smyth.